 You will also find that a lot of people in Haynes work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-Overall, Haynes’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Haynes’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The per capita income in Haynes in 2022 was $22,151, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
-This equates to an annual income of $88,604 for a family of four.
+The per capita income in Haynes in 2022 was $24,863, which is middle income relative to Arkansas, and low income relative to the rest of the US.
+This equates to an annual income of $99,452 for a family of four.

 Haynes is a very ethnically-diverse town.
 The people who call Haynes home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Haynes residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Haynes include Irish, African, Yugoslavian, Other West Indian, and West Indian.